-The 55 gallon tank is one of the best introduction tanks to have when transitioning from midsized tanks and into the large tanks.
-While being a favored entry to the large tank collecting part of the hobby, it is also a commendable and reliable tank even for the beginners.
+The 55 gallon tank is one of the most trusted introduction tanks to have when transitioning from midsized tanks and into large tanks.
+While being a favored entry to the large tank collecting part of the hobby, it is also a commendable and reliable tank even for beginners.

 Because of its large size, it can prove easier to clean than the smaller tanks.
 Its size also allows for creativity with more complex aesthetic themes, with the space being able to provide proper accommodation to design items you might like in the future.
 So without further ado, here is a list of the best 55 gallon fish tank choices.